ringcentral/ringcentral-api-docs/docs/ai/ringsense4sales.md

 `/ai/ringsense/v1/public/accounts/~/domains/rcv/insights`

-Remember, the notification event is triggered only if a voice call or video meeting was recorded by a user who holds a RingSense for Sales license.
+Remember, the notification events are triggered only if voice calls or video meetings were recorded by users who hold a RingSense for Sales license.

 ### Read RingSense for Sales data